erikh/yaib/README.md

         are used when the urgency thresholds are set.
     -   `type` is the type of block. `value` and `format` are dependent on this type, so they will be specified with the type below:
+        -   `dynamic` is only for types which are updated by the unix socket (see below).
+It carries no value and communicates no urgency and has no format.
         -   `static` just displays a static string set in the `value`.
 No formatting is applied.
         -   `music` displays several options for listing the current music track